sinclairzx81/typebox/readme.md

 ## Overview

-TypeBox is a type builder library that allows developers to compose complex in-memory JSONSchema objects that can be resolved to static TypeScript types.
-The schemas produced by TypeBox can be used directly as validation schemas or reflected upon by navigating the standard JSONSchema properties at runtime.
-TypeBox can be used as a simple tool to build complex schemas or integrated into RPC or REST services to help validate JSON data received over the wire.
+TypeBox is a type builder library that allows developers to compose in-memory JSON Schema objects that can be statically resolved to TypeScript types.
+The schemas produced by TypeBox can be used directly as validation schemas or reflected upon by navigating the standard JSON Schema properties at runtime.
+TypeBox can be used as a simple tool to build up complex schemas or integrated into RPC or REST services to help validate JSON data received over the wire.

-TypeBox does not provide any mechanism for validating JSONSchema.
+TypeBox does not provide any mechanism for validating JSON Schema.
 Please refer to libraries such as [AJV](https://www.npmjs.com/package/ajv) or similar to validate the schemas created with this library.

 Requires TypeScript 3.8.3 and above.